Posts Tagged ‘jeep repair’

 Clean the front surface of the block down to bare metal.
 This is probably the most time consuming part of the whole job.
 Use a scraper and some chemical gasket remover if needed.
 The block is cast iron, so you can be aggressive when scraping.

-Twist the new pump into place under the power steering pump bracket and seat it into place.
+Twist the new pump into place under the power steering pump bracket and seat it into place. one of the bolts goes into the water jacket so just to be safe I like to put pipe dope on all the bolts to seal them.
 Install the four mounting bolts that secure it to the block.
 Tighten them evenly.

 Install the two bolts that hold the pump to the power steering bracket.
 Install the pulley using a screwdriver to hold the bolts while you tighten them.
 Make sure the pulley seats squarely on the flange and does not wobble when you spin it round.